 Inclusivity is at the core of accessibility.
 It’s about allowing a person to matter, regardless of any disadvantages or disabilities.
 Whether an individual is dyslexic, has a visual impairment, or speaks English as a second language, they don’t feel as alienated when society makes adjustments for them.
 This has a positive effect on the mental health of people who could otherwise have felt excluded because of their disabilities.

 Again, it goes back to treating people as individuals and not attaching labels to problems.
-The premise of our accessibility software and the benefits of mental health awareness are the same.
+The premise of our accessibility and inclusion solutions and the benefits of mental health awareness are the same.
 It’s about creating a positive attitude towards inclusion, rather than seeing a person’s problems as something that needs to be fixed.
-As Alan Weiss once famously said, “Ask your customers to be part of the solution, and don’t view them as part of the problem.”
+As Alan Weiss, the entrepreneur, author, and public speaker once said, “Ask your customers to be part of the solution, and don’t view them as part of the problem.”

 As a society, it’s to our benefit that everyone achieves good mental health.
 So I’d like to see schools, businesses, and communities being more consciously aware of mental health issues all year round, not just in Mental Health Awareness Week.
 That said, having an awareness week does give people the chance to talk about any aspect of mental health that they want to, and that can only be a positive thing.